sundarcodes/FEE-Bootcamp-May-2018/README.md

-# FEE-Bootcamp-May-2018
+# FEE-Bootcamp
-Front End Bootcamp
+Front End Engineering Bootcamp

-This repo is going to hold all the artifacts generated during the live coding sessions and assignments to be completed.
+This repo is going to hold all the artifacts,  generated during the live coding sessions, topics you have to learn and the assignments to be completed as a part of this bootcamp.

-You could find the assignments and the training artificats weekwise.